mvaganov/CmdLineAsteroids/notes.md

 		}
 ```

+`voice`
-* the circle is more interesting than the rectangle, so I'll spend a bit more time testing it.
+the circle is more interesting than the rectangle, so I'll spend a bit more time testing it.

-* I want to be able to play with the position and radius.
-I'll add some code to read console input, and redraw the app
+`scene`
+run the app to test

+`voice`
+here is a basic interactive loop, where we can play with the circle values

+this is already turning into a game engine.
+a game engine has 4 main regions: initializationm, draw, input, and update

+`scene`
 ```
+		static void Main(string[] args) {
+			// initialization
+			bool running = true;
+			Vec2 position = (18,12);
+			float radius = 10;
+			float moveIncrement = 0.125f;
+			char input;
+			while (running) {
+				Draw();
+				ProcessInput();
+				Update();
+			}
+			void Draw() {
+				DrawCircle('.', position, radius);
+			}
+			void ProcessInput() {
+				input = Console.ReadKey().keyChar;
+			}
+			void Update() {
+				switch(input) {
+				case 'w': position.y -= moveIncrement; break;
+				case 'a': position.x -= moveIncrement; break;
+				case 's': position.y += moveIncrement; break;
+				case 'd': position.x += moveIncrement; break;
+				case 'e': radius += moveIncrement; break;
+				case 'r': radius -= moveIncrement; break;
+				case (char)27: running = false; break;
+				}
+			}
+		}
 ```
-* this is already turning into a game engine.
-* we have our core main loop, with draw code, input gathering code, and logic to update data too.
-  * these three sections will continue to get flushed out during this tutorial
-* draw the circle changing radius and position in real time, using user input
+C# enables us to create local functions, which help us name and organize our code.
+many programmers, myself included, consider it good programming style to use small functions, with descriptive names, and only one or two levels of indentation.
+lets run this after refactoring to make sure it still works

+`scene`
+run again

+`voice`
-* notice the flickering
+notice the flickering
-* drawing in the command line is actually really slow. lets implement a timer to see how long it takes to render things
+drawing a character in the command line is actually really slow.
+lets implement a timer to see how long it takes to render things
+and let's put the key input behind a check, so it doesn't block the game loop.

+`scene`
 ```
 			Stopwatch timer = new Stopwatch();
 			// ...